Bloodborne Pathogens

 • Fluid surrounding the heart or lungs [8].

 Additionally, any body fluid that has visible blood or cannot be differentiated is considered a potential hazard.
-Transmission of bloodborne pathogens can occur through a variety of situations in a healthcare setting.
+The transmission of bloodborne pathogens can occur in a variety of situations in a healthcare setting.
 Some examples are needlestick and sharps injuries, contact with the broken skin of an infected individual, or contact with body fluids on mucous membranes.
 Examples of potential bloodborne pathogen transmission outside of a healthcare setting may include sexual contact, sharing infected needles, or mothers transmitting disease to their babies during delivery [8].

 Ask yourself...